 Track rain and storms in your neighborhood with the NewsChannel 3 Interactive Radar HERE.

-Sunday: Mostly Sunny and Mild.
-High temperatures in the upper 60s.
-Winds: W 10-15 mph.
+Monday: Mostly Sunny and Chilly.
+High temperatures in the mid 40s.
+Winds: NW 5-15 mph.

 WTKR-TV NewsChannel 3